• IMMACULATE VIBES: First taste of new Spinningfields hotspot Stow

 There's been a whole load of buzz surrounding Stow which has just opened on Bridge Street this week.

-Behind the incredible minds of Matt Nellant and Jamie Pickles, owners of much-loved, long-standing, Northern Quarter staple, Trof, Stow triumphs a beautifully simple concept: good drinks, good tunes and some proper good food cooked entirely over a live fire.
+Behind the incredible minds of Matt Nellany and Jamie Pickles, owners of much-loved, long-standing, Northern Quarter staple, Trof, Stow triumphs a beautifully simple concept: good drinks, good tunes and some proper good food cooked entirely over a live fire.

 Centring around the 'simplicity of great ingredients cooked over an open fire with very little faff', we were keen to head over to Stow and see what all the hype was about.